WillianaLeite/optimization-application/README.md

-# optimization-application
+# Practical applications Linear Programming

-This repository aims to compile some practical and simple examples of applying optimization
+This repository aims to compile some practical and simple examples of applying linear programming to solve problems.